- A completed Bachelor's degree in Art History, Cultural Studies or Greek and Latin languages and cultures or related area

 You have to be able to demonstrate your motivation for and affinity with international academic research.
 A selection committee will review evaluate the motivation of each applicant separately.

 - Letter of recommendation

 We also ask that your BA thesis supervisor (or other relevant teacher) sends us a letter of recommendation by mail.

 Months of entry

 The research Master’s in Art and Visual Culture studies the relationship between art, the past and the present from various angles, including the interpretation of the cultural contexts of visual expressions and their transformations throughout the ages up to now.
 This programme is geared towards classical archaeologists, art historians and cultural scholars alike.
-You’ll gain insight into general humanities methods and theories as well as those specific for those three fields.
-You can then go to focus on your own topic in the field of Art-Historical, Cultural Studies and Archaeology.

 Europe and ‘its worlds’